Cloud Service >> Knowledgebase >> General >> How does the Performance of Virtual Machines compare to Physical Hardware?

 How does the Performance of Virtual Machines compare to Physical Hardware?

-In the current computing world, there is always an interest in the differences between virtual machines and physical hardware.
+In the current cloud computing world, there is always an interest in the differences between virtual machines and physical hardware.
 Based on the two environments this article seeks to discuss the performance aspects of the two environments and the various constraints and factors that affect their performance.

 Understanding Virtual Machines and Physical Hardware